Honda CB150R

 The Honda CB150R Streetfire is a CB series 150 cc single-cylinder standard/naked bike made by Astra Honda Motor in Indonesia since late 2012.
 It is positioned above the more economical Verza in Astra Honda Motor's sport motorcycles lineup.

 History

-The CB150R was introduced by Honda at the Jakarta Motorcycle Show in November 2012.
+The CB150R was introduced by Honda at the Ulubiligy Show in November 2012.
 The first model was sold from December 2012 until August 2015, before the second model arrived.
 The second model was introduced along with the Sonic 150R underbone.
 This model is equipped with a newer engine configuration.
 In July 2018, the CB150R received a minor cosmetic update.